 I am about to post my review of Al Kavadlo's new book, Raising the Bar.
 One of the things you will immediately notice in the book is that in 99% of the pictures, no matter how difficult the exercise, Al has got the biggest grin.
 He's having FUN with the workout, from the look on his face you'd think he was at Disney World and just found out that he'd never wait in line for anything.
 Joy.
 Is there JOY in your workouts?
 Do you feel joy after a workout?
 If not, maybe you should.

 Here's the good news - YOU CAN make improvements - and they will happen - like clockwork if you get a good coach and stick to a plan for your workouts and nutrition.
 It doesn't have to be super hard.
 It doesn't have to be one of these horrid starvation diets or starvation plans disguised as a "cleanse or detox" (don't get me started).
 Of course you know I really recommend that you find an RKC or HKC instructor for the exercise part - I know you saw that coming :) But there are other ways - the plan that works is the plan that you will do - which is further elaborated on in Dan John's book, Easy Strength.
 It doesn't have to be hard, it has to be consistent - that also goes for your nutrition.
 If you fall off the wagon, just get back on.
 Don't beat yourself up for it, don't starve yourself for the next 3 days, and don't just give up and wallow in a shallow grave filled with pizza and ice cream.
 Pick yourself up, dust yourself off, and get back on it.
-Forget that guilt crap, get back on the wagon, eyes on the prize, etc. etc. Same with workouts - your skills, keep it challenging, but don't be gasping and barfing in the corner!
+Forget that guilt crap, get back on the wagon, eyes on the prize, etc. etc. Same with workouts - practice your skills, keep it challenging, but don't be gasping and barfing in the corner!
 Shift the focus from hating parts of your body to working on new skills, new strengths, abilities.
 I don't care how old you are, it's never too late.
 I'm 35 years old and run around like I was when I was 12 - monkey bars included.
-It didn't happen overnight, and as my handstand proves, can be a slow process.
+It didn't happen overnight, and as my handstand practice proves, can be a slow process.
 But acquiring helps so many things - confidence, appearance (posture, leaning out a bit, curves), and just knowing that you can set a goal and meet it.
 Something that keeps echoing in my head from the Super Human Training Workshop from last weekend is when Bud Jeffries said (paraphrased):

 "Strength is the ultimate self expression"